berkaroad/saashard/README.md

 ### Unsupported SQL

 ```
+/* Not supported, but you can replace it to above */
-select (case t1.f1 when '0' then 'hello' else 'world' end) f1 from t1 -- Not supported, but you can replace it to above
+select (case t1.f1 when '0' then 'hello' else 'world' end) f1 from t1;

+/* This is supported */
-select (case when t1.f1='0' then 'hello' else 'world' end) f1 from t1 -- This is supported
+select (case when t1.f1='0' then 'hello' else 'world' end) f1 from t1;
 ```

 ```
-select f1,f2,f3 into t2 from t1 -- Not supported, because this is dml statement, and couldn't get shard key's value.
+/* Not supported, because this is dml statement, and couldn't get shard key's value. */
+select f1,f2,f3 into t2 from t1
 ```

 ```
-VIEW, FUNCTION, PROCEDURE or TRIGGER not supported -- Not supported, because it couldn't get shard key's value from those.
+/* Not supported, because it couldn't get shard key's value from those. */
+VIEW, FUNCTION, PROCEDURE or TRIGGER not supported
 ```

 ## Logical Architecture